 While it is easy to pick the five companies with the longest dividend growth streak, you’ll notice that fellow investors from the dividend growth investing community have picked some of the lesser-known Canadian utility companies like Boralex.
 Check out the best Canadian dividend stock picks from the DGI community.

 Best Canadian Utility Stocks – My Top 5

-Here are my top 5 Canadian utility stocks to buy for 2021 and beyond.
+Here are my top 5 Canadian utility stocks to buy.
 I picked these companies based on the consistency of dividend increases, dividend growth rate, and share price growth.

 Remember, utility companies are sensitive to interest rates.
 When the interest rates are low, utility companies can borrow money for cheap and upgrade their infrastructures.
-The recent low interest rates have helped these Canadian utility companies.
-Given the current state of the economy, I don’t think we will see 5% interest rates or higher anytime soon.
-So these utility companies are poised to perform well long term.
+The recent interest rate increases are hurting these utility companies.
+One prime example is AQN, they had to pay more and more interest on their debts because of the higher interest rates.

 Fortis Inc. is a Canada-based electric and gas utility holding company.
 The Company’s segments include Regulated Utilities and Non-Regulated Utilities.
 Fortis serves many different regions, including Arizona, BC, Alberta, New York, Newfoundland, Ontario, PEI, and the Caribbean.